Katharina Lehner: Invicta FC

 Lehner made her professional debut against Anne Merkt at We Love MMA 9 on September 27, 2014.
 She won the fight by split decision, and amassed a 5–0 record before signing with Invicta FC.
 Lehner made her debut against Alexa Conners at Invicta FC 25: Kunitskaya vs. Pa'aluhi on August 31, 2017.
 She won the fight by a first-round technical knockout.

 After defeating Gemma Pike by unanimous decision at Hype FC 7 on December 16, 2017, Lehner was booked to face Sarah Kaufman for the vacant Invicta FC Bantamweight Championship at Invicta FC 29: Kaufman vs. Lehner on May 4, 2018.
 She lost the fight by a third-round submission.

 Lehner faced Lisa Spangler at Invicta FC 35: Bennett vs. Rodriguez II on June 7, 2019.
 She lost the fight by unanimous decision.

 Lehner faced Sinead Kavanagh at Bellator Milan 3 on October 3, 2020, following a 16-month absence from the sport.
 She lost the fight by unanimous decision.

 Lehner was expected to face Talita Bernardo at Invicta FC 48 on July 20, 2022.
 Lehner withdrew for an undisclosed reason and was replaced by Yana Gadelha.

-Lehner was rebooked against Talita Bernardo on November 16, 2022 at Invicta FC 50, getting submitted via a kimura in the second round.
+Lehner was rebooked against Talita Bernardo on November 16, 2022, at Invicta FC 50, getting submitted via a kimura in the second round.

 Bare-knuckle boxing

 Bare Knuckle Fighting Championship

-On December 2, 2023 it was announced that Lehner signed a multi-fight deal with Bare Knuckle Fighting Championship.
+On December 2, 2023, it was announced that Lehner signed a multi-fight deal with Bare Knuckle Fighting Championship.

-Lehner made her BKFC debut against Jessica Borga on April 12, 2024 at BKFC Fight Night Clearwater.
+Lehner made her BKFC debut against Jessica Borga on April 12, 2024, at BKFC Fight Night 13.
 She lost the bout by knockout in the first round.

 Power Slap

-Lehner faced on June 28, 2024 in her first slap-fighting bout at Power Slap 8 and lost as a result of a disqualification due to two clubbing fouls.
+Lehner faced on June 28, 2024, in her first slap-fighting bout at Power Slap 8 and lost as a result of a disqualification due to two clubbing fouls.